pi-lar/neuropil/doc/source/faq.rst

 only establishes connections to his own "cloud" platform.
 Essentially this means that IoT has become IoP (Internet of Platforms) today, with increased integration efforts to get data out of these platforms later on.

-Please, add some more resilience interoperability to your messqge queueing system !
+Please, add some more resilience interoperability to your message queueing system !

 Why is it written in (insecure) c ?